 Sperm and testosterone are both produced in the testes.
 Sperm then passes slowly through a series of long coiled tubules called the epididymis, where they mature so they can swim and penetrate an egg cell.
 They then travel via the vas deferens to the urethra and out of the penis as they are ejaculated.

 The entire process of sperm formation takes about 72 days.
 Serious illness during this time can affect sperm quality and production for up to three months.

 - Abnormal sperm production

 The most common causes of male infertility are:

 - Azoospermia - where no spermatozoa are produced and/or found in the ejaculate.

 - Oligospermia – where fewer spermatozoa are produced.

-- Immuological infertility – where you develop antibodies against your own sperm
+- Immunological infertility – where you develop antibodies against your own sperm

-- Retrograde ejaculation – where sperm is not ejaculated through the urethra but into the urinary bladder
+- Retrograde ejaculation – where sperm are not ejaculated through the urethra but into the urinary bladder

 - Blockages in the vas deferens, due to injury or a previous vasectomy